LucasLacerdaUX/Shopify-Summer2019/src/components/WasteTable/README.md

-# SearchResults
+# WasteTable

-The SearchResults is the component responsible of drawing a list of WasteItems in a table format.
+The WasteTable is the component responsible of drawing a list of WasteItems in a table format.

 ## Props